Vladinho10/rest-resource-file-generator/README.md

 For more info, please see here [here](https://restfulapi.net/).
 That's why I chose REST resource.

 ### Setup
+Now I created a generator for Mongodb/Mongoose scheme/model.
+In the next version you'll be able to choose SQL/Sequelize else.
 Before setup please ensure that you use Node.js v12 version or above.
 * install package
 ```